 There are fundamental flaws with both of these business models.
 We explain why eBay is a terrible business model for diamonds in our review.
 Going the traditional route of finding a diamond dealer and selling it to them is fine.
 The problem is finding the right diamond dealer.
 For people who find our site, we’ve done that research and testing for you.

-As you can see from the test we did for our Worthy.com/review (you can read about it here), there was a wide array of responses.
+As you can see from our test of online diamond and jewelry buyers, there was a wide range of values offered depending on who you went to.
 If you are searching on your own and find one of the dealers that low-balls every offer, you are flat out of luck.

 Worthy’s unique approach is to take your diamond ring and auction it to many diamond dealers, wholesalers and retailers.
 This way you get the highest bid from all of them instead of having to go to each of them, one at a time.

-While this sounds nice in theory, there is one “minor” problem with this model that seems to get left out of the discussion.
+While this sounds nice in theory, in the case of Worthy, there is one “minor” problem with this model that seems to get left out of the discussion.